Mini Keto Cheesecakes

 Blackberry syrup poured from above onto a mini cheesecake bite.

-• Almond flour – The nutty flavor helps mimic graham crackers.
-Using blanched, finely milled almond flour gives you a fine crumb that packs perfectly into the muffin tin.
+• Almond flour gives the crust its nutty, graham cracker-like flavor.
+I use blanched, finely milled almond flour for a fine crumb that packs tightly into the tin.

-• Xanthan gum – This helps give the crust structure and hold it together.
-You can use guar gum as a substitute, or skip it entirely if you don’t mind the crust flaking a bit when you unpeel the muffin wrapper.
+• Xanthan gum helps the crust hold together when you peel back the wrapper.
+You can use guar gum as a 1:1 substitute, or skip it entirely if you don’t mind the crust flaking a bit.

 Refrigerator storage